Bilal2453/coro-docs/docs/coro-http.md

 - If the connection was previously saved using `saveConnection`, calling this will return that connection and un-save it.

 - If the saved connection was closed, or there were none previously saved, a new connection will be established instead.

+- User should never need this in normal scenarios.

 ***This method MUST be run in a coroutine***